instaloader/instaloader/README.rst

     instaloader --fast-update profile [profile ...]

 When ``--fast-update`` is given, Instaloader stops when arriving at the first already-downloaded picture.
+When updating profiles, Instaloader automatically **detects profile name changes** and renames the target directory accordingly.

 Instaloader can also be used to **download private profiles**.
 To do so, invoke it with